Minnesota governor's mansion targeted by pipeline protesters; 69 arrested

 No injuries were reported.

-Earlier this month, hundreds of activist descended on the construction site and many of them vandalized contractor equipment, broke into construction trailers, damaged environmental safeguards intended to control erosion and attempted to trap workers while occupying the site, according to Enbridge.
+Earlier this month, hundreds of activists descended on the construction site and many of them vandalized contractor equipment, broke into construction trailers, damaged environmental safeguards intended to control erosion and attempted to trap workers while occupying the site, according to Enbridge.

 Fox News' Fred Lucas contributed to this report.